 RBAC Permissions for Microsoft Intune Remote Help Solution

-You will be able to provide in time permission to the remote helper operator.
+You will be able to provide time permission to the remote helper operator.
 This is fully integrated with all your Azure AD authentication methods.
 You don’t have any built-in roles for Remote Helper Operator as per the screenshots that Microsoft shared.

 I have shared the design that Microsoft shared to have three tiers of remoter helper operator permissions.
 The Intune or MEM admin can set permissions in the Microsoft Endpoint Manager admin center to limit the sessions to have: